The Greater Manchester Cancer programme is supported by a small and committed team of professionals.

 David Shackley – Medical Director

-He has previously been the Chair of the Surgical Division/ Associate Medical Director at Salford Royal (2010-2013) and the Chair of the Regional Urological Training Committee, Programme Director and Career Lead for North West Urology (2007-10).
-Between 2006 and 2010 he was also the Assistant National Director of Education for BAUS (British Association of Urological Surgeons).
+Previously he has sat on the HAELO board (Salford’s Health and Improvement Centre), was a member of the National Urological Training Committee (SAC) 2010 to 2015, and was the Chair of the Surgical Division/ Associate Medical Director at Salford Royal (2010-2013).
+He has been the Chair of the Regional Urological Training Committee, Programme Director and Career Lead for North West Urology (2007-10), and between 2006 and 2010 he was the Assistant National Director of Education for BAUS (British Association of Urological Surgeons).
+He qualified from The University of Manchester in 1992.

 Pathway Board Team